-The Beau Fleuve Music & Arts Celebration, now in its sixth year, will draw about 2,000 people as it unfolds Sunday, August 28, 2pm to 9pm, at the old Central Terminal Station grounds at 495 Paderewski Drive in Buffalo, NY.
-Buy $22 tickets at beaufleuvemusicarts.com.
-The day’s lineup on three stages includes 25 live music performances – from rhythm and blues to jazz, hip hop, country, gospel, rock n’ roll, brass and neo soul.
+The Beau Fleuve Music & Arts Celebration, now in its seventh year, will draw a few thousand people as it unfolds Sunday, August 27, 2pm to 9pm, at the Buffalo Central Terminal Station grounds at 495 Paderewski Drive in Buffalo, NY.
+Buy single $22 tickets, $12 10 and under kids tickets or a $60 Herd passes (four tickets) at beaufleuvemusicarts.com.
+The day’s lineup on three stages includes more than 25 live music performances – from rhythm and blues to jazz, country, gospel, rock n’ roll, brass, neo soul, and hip-hop, as the genre celebrates its 50th year.

 Founder Lindsey L. Taylor created the festival to raise funds to support arts education in Buffalo schools, showcase a diverse range of local artists and build connections between people throughout the community.